AlecTroemel/notes/java.md

     <h:form></h:form>
 ```
 ### EL (Expression langauge)
-used to reference object properties
+used to reference object properties in the back end

 ```xml
 #{profileController.theModel.clientName}